uvi-script

 Load, create, and save MIDI files:

--- Load a MIDI file and iterate its events
+-- Load a MIDI file and iterate the events of its first track

 loadMidi("/path/to/pattern.mid", function(task)